 Opioids in the Workplace: What Role Do Businesses Play?

 If last year’s number of opioid-related overdoses in the United States wasn’t staggering enough — as many as 50,000 were estimated — what’s equally unnerving is how widespread and decidedly mainstream prescription drug addiction has become.
-Overdoses — not cancer, not heart disease, not even car accidents—are now the leading cause of death for Americans under 50.1
+Overdoses — not cancer, not heart disease, not even car accidents — are now the leading cause of death for Americans under 50.1

-office-worker-high-600No longer relegated to the outdated stereotypes about drug users, CEOs and managers have been forced to confront an uneasy truth in the workplace, namely that prescription opiate abuse is costing their companies somewhere in the neighborhood of $25 billion per year.2
+No longer relegated to the outdated stereotypes about drug users, CEOs and managers have been forced to confront an uneasy truth in the workplace, namely that prescription opiate abuse is costing their companies somewhere in the neighborhood of $25 billion per year.2

 And that sizable figure isn’t even factoring in the loss of productivity that goes hand in hand with dependency.
 As the number of workers who are hooked on prescribed pain relievers like oxycodone, hydrocodone, morphine and fentanyl increases, so does the battle of physical side effects from these drugs.
 Depression, sleepiness and lack of mental clarity results in more frequent absences, an increased need for workers’ compensation benefits and potential safety hazards.
 Workplace theft has also become an issue when someone can no longer afford to support their habit and will acquire their fix by any means necessary.